 Department of Construction Management and Engineering

-The mission of the Department of Construction Management and Engineering at North Dakota State University is to provide quality programs for preparing nationally competitive undergraduate and graduate students for a successful career in construction.
+The mission of the Department of Construction Management and Engineering at North Dakota State University is to provide quality educational programs that prepare nationally competitive undergraduate and graduate students for successful careers in the engineering and construction industry.
 The programs are designed to provide education, research, and outreach opportunities that serve both the needs of students and those of the construction industry.
-The educational objectives of the programs are to provide students with:

 The continued rapid growth of the construction industry demands new kinds of professionals, the construction engineer, and manager.
 These professional constructors will be required to integrate new and high-level technology into all aspects of the design and construction process.
 All the aspects that contribute to the finished construction project from the initial planning stage through the final project turnover require close and careful attention.
 An individual with management and technical ability to oversee an entire project is essential to the industry.
 To fill the need for qualified professionals, the following degrees are awarded: Bachelor of Science in Construction Management and Bachelor of Science in Construction Engineering.
 A 2.50 cumulative GPA is required for all internal and/or external transfers.